JAndritsch/redux/docs/recipes/Optimization.md

 ## Redefine `shouldComponentUpdate` when needed

 By default, components connected to state via React Redux's `connect` method are automatically given an implementation for `shouldComponentUpdate`.
-I won't go into grave detail about what the implementation is, but the gist of it is that any changes to the state your component connects to will result in `shouldComponentUpdate` returning `true`.
+I won't go into implementation details, but the gist of it is that any changes to the state your component connects to will result in `shouldComponentUpdate` returning `true`.
 While this implementation may work for some components, there may be times where that default behavior may not be fast enough for your application.

 One example of where this may apply is in singleton components that are used to display information for several objects.
 By "singleton" components, I'm referring to a connected component that's instantiated one time and is reused by several objects in state.